Reach out to your administrator and ask them to deploy Adobe Express school or district accounts for you and your students.

 School/district accounts are for licensed educational institutions and nonprofit educational organizations that grant school- or district-wide classroom access to teachers, faculty, and students.
 IT administrators create these accounts and manage users and group permissions through Adobe's Admin Console.
 This allows for educational institutions to maintain seamless user control throughout their school.
 Teachers must work through their IT administrator to set up and manage these accounts.

 Classroom accounts are a type of account that teachers can set up without the need for a school or district IT administrator and bring on students to create their own classroom account.
-Classroom accounts for Creative Cloud Express are only available to education users, specifically teachers and students in educational institutions.
+Classroom accounts for Adobe Express are only available to education users, specifically teachers and students in educational institutions.

 Teacher classroom account: a classroom account for teachers with controls to manage classrooms